Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-42-big-questions.md

 "He’s got *inch long fangs* Allison!
 How could you - "

 "Oh relax, he’s not my type.
-Hoeff is cute, though…"
+Hoeff is cute, though..."

 "You are *such* a troll."

 Julian cracked a weary smile and groaned a half-awake joke.
-"Hoeff *is* pretty…"
+"Hoeff *is* pretty..."

 Xiù considered the smallest of the quartet.
 "He’s too hairy."